FIFA has an officiating problem and no solution in sight

 This has been one of the craziest World Cups I’ve ever seen, and I was in Germany during their 7-1 thrashing of Brazil in 2014.
-That being said, this World Cup has had one glaring issue and one that is having an astronomical play in how these games end and that is officiating.
-We’ve seen it in the group stages, the Round of 16 and even now in the Quarterfinals.
-I’m going to take a look at some of the most egregious missed calls and how FIFA has an officiating problem on their hands.
+That being said, this World Cup has had one glaring issue which is having an astronomical play in how these games end: that is officiating.
+We’ve seen it in the group stages, the Round of 16. and even now in the quarterfinals.
+I’m going to take a look at some of the most egregious missed calls, and how FIFA has an officiating problem on their hands.

 Now here comes the fun part.
-I’m going to talk about the giant elephant in the room first which is that Japan goal.
-For reasons unknown, per an ESPN report, the VAR decided to inexplicitly overruled the assistant official and determine the ball in the build-up play was inbounds.
+I’m going to talk about the giant elephant in the room first, which is that Japan goal.
+For reasons unknown, per an ESPN report, the VAR decided to inexplicitly overrule the assistant official’s decision and determined the ball in the build-up play was inbounds.
 ESPN goes on to say that:

 A photograph from a camera level with the goal-line appears to prove a small amount of the ball was overhanging the line.
 That would give the VAR the proof he needs to overturn the on-field decision and award a goal.